Compare Trade School

 What specialty pays ultrasound technicians the most?

-Cardiac sonography (echocardiography) typically pays the highest, with experienced cardiac sonographers earning $85,000-$110,000 or more.
+Cardiac sonography (echocardiography) typically pays the highest among ultrasound specialties.
 Vascular technology and multi-specialty credentials also command premium salaries.
 Travel sonographers often earn the highest overall compensation.

 Is it hard to pass the ARDMS exam?

-The ARDMS exams are rigorous with pass rates around 70-75% for first-time test-takers.
+The ARDMS exams are rigorous, and pass rates vary.
 The SPI (physics) exam is often considered the most challenging.
 Thorough preparation through practice exams, study guides, and review courses significantly improves pass rates.

 How much do ultrasound technicians make per hour?